Gurpreet Singh Sandhu

-Sandhu was named captain of the India national team for the first time in friendly match against Puerto Rico on 3 September 2016, a match India won 4–1.
+Sandhu was named captain of the India national team for the first time in a friendly match against Puerto Rico on 3 September 2016.
+He captained the team to a 4–1 victory.

 He has achieved several distinctions: the inaugural Indian to play a competitive match for the first team of a top-division European club; fifth Indian to play professionally in Europe succeeding Mohammed Salim, Bhaichung Bhutia, Sunil Chhetri and Subrata Pal; and the first Indian to play in the UEFA Europa League.
-He is making the most of his time in the Australian harbour city training under Sydney United coach and former AC Milan goalkeeper Zeljko Kalac.

 Early life

-He was born in a Sikh Jatt family in Mohali, Punjab.
+He was born in a Sikh Jat family in Mohali, Punjab.
 He started playing football at the age of 9.

 Club career

 Early career

 Gurpreet took up the game of football at the age of eight and joined the St Stephen's Academy in 2000.
 After good performances at the St Stephen's Academy, Gurpreet was selected for his state youth team, the Punjab U16s.
 He made his youth state level debut in 2006 in Haldwani.
 He stayed at St. Stephen's Academy until 2009 when he joined I-League side East Bengal as a youth player and spend the rest of 2009 playing for the Kolkata-based teams' youth team.